 Unfortunately, many of the pharmacological records were destroyed.
 Some because they were maintained on clay tablets but mainly because many were destroyed or stolen by the invading Greeks, Romans, Arabs and later by the British.
 I must add that many records were written on paper.
-The great Mesopotamians had invented paper many thousands of years before the Egyptians.
+The great Mesopotamians had invented paper many thousands of years before the Egyptians (who are also Human Babylonians).
 Thus, many medical records were preserved on paper in booklets and registers.
 These were either burnt down or stolen by the invading hordes of Greeks, Romans, Arabs and British in that order.
 I must add that many records were safeguarded and kept hidden by the Mesopotamians.
 These were later discovered by the British and other Europeans during their occupation and stolen by them.

 The Mesopotamians had drugs for most common ailments prevalent during their times.